1lann/8005-Compiler/README.md

 and exiting if statements.
 Use r1 instead which is not used internally by the compiler when compiling.

 ## License
-eightc is licensed under the MIT license, see [/LICENSE.txt](LICENSE.txt)
+eightc is licensed under the MIT license, see [LICENSE.txt](LICENSE.txt)